Governing Body

 Links to the school/area |

-Have live in Eynsham since Easter 2009 |
+Lives in Eynsham |

-Having settled in Eynsham, I wanted to be more involved in the local community.
-In early 2011, when I saw that Bartholomew were looking for new governors and in particular one with Finance experience I saw this as a great way to use my professional knowledge to help drive an exceptional educational experience for the young people in our community |
+Having settled in Eynsham in 2009, I wanted to be more involved in the local community.
+In early 2011, when I saw that Bartholomew School was looking for new governors, and in particular one with finance experience, I saw this as a great way to use my professional knowledge to help drive an exceptional educational experience for the young people in our community |

 |